BenjaminTuckerInstitute/Liberty/1/1/liberty.md

 Joaquin Miller.

+> "A free man is one who enjoys the use of his reason and his faculties; who is neither blinded by passion, nor hindered or driven by oppression, nor deceived by erroneous opinions." — Proudhon.

 ## Our Purpose.

 Liberty enters the field of journalism to speak for herself because she finds no one willing to speak for her.
 She hears no voice that always champions her; she knows no pen that always writes in her defence; she sees no hand that is always lifted to avenge her wrongs or vindicate her rights.
 Many claim to speak in her name, but few really understand her.
 Still fewer have the courage and the opportunity to consistently fight for her.
 Her battle, then, is her own to wage and win.
 She accepts it fearlessly, and with a determined spirit.